Multivariate Count Time Series Modelling: Introduction

 From a personal perspective, I think that this research area is still underdeveloped and there is ample space for exciting new developments.
 Some more recent works include that of \citet{Veraart(2020)}, who studies continuous-time models for multivariate count time series whose marginal distribution is infinitely divisible.
 This construction allows for separate modeling of serial correlation and the cross-sectional dependence.
 Additional work by \cite{Halletal(2019} considers high-dimensional count time series and studies the issues of inference for autoregressive parameters and the corresponding network structure by developing a sparsity-regularized maximum likelihood estimator.
 Finally, works by \citet{wu2017} and \citet{Dahlhaus(1997)} are potentially applicable to develop models for high-dimensional and non-stationary data.

-The list of references focus heavily on works related to this research direction and it is by no means complete.
-However, further information is given by the references and interested readers should consult them for further details.
+It is envisaged that this review will motivate further research on modeling and inference for multivariate count time series.
+For instance, simple questions like prediction, diagnostics, testing or development of other more suitable models with/without covariates will require further studies and theoretical developments.
+The list of references is by no means complete but further information is given by the therein and interested readers should consult them for further details.